ucsd-cse231-w21/ucsd-cse231-w21.github.io/pa2/index.md

 ## Deliverables

-You will turn in two deliverables, a repository containing your implementation, and an informative README file (preferably markdown or pdf).
+You will turn in two deliverables, a repository containing your implementation, and an informative README file (preferably PDF or markdown).

+**Update: We initially asked for everything to be submitted under one assignment and for the write-up to be in markdown.
+If you've already done that, you're done.
+You don't need to make any changes.
+You shouldn't be spending your time figuring out markdown syntax, so you could use Google Doc, Word, Pages, Latex, or whatever you're fimilar with.
+Just export it into PDF.**

 Please turn in your codebase here: https://www.gradescope.com/courses/222971/assignments/941917 and your write-up here: https://www.gradescope.com/courses/222971/assignments/972862